andybrad/webautoexercise/README.md

 ## Running the tests

 There are 2 way to run the tests:
-1. Open the project in IntelliJ, click the green triangle button in the top right, or in the project directory navigate to src > test > resources to find the feature files, right click and select Run tests.
+1. Open the project in IntelliJ navigate to src > test > resources > webautoexercise to find the feature files, right click webautoexercise, select Run tests to run all tests.
+To run tests for an individual feature file, right click the feature and Run tests.

 2. Open a command/terminal window, CD to the directory where the project is located and run the following: